Data extracted in August 2022.

 Planned article update: August 2023.

 This article reports on unemployment of young people aged 15 to 29 in the European Union (EU), its Member States, three EFTA countries (Iceland, Norway and Switzerland) and one candidate country (Serbia).
 It explains how unemployment rates of this age category are affected by the transition of young adults from formal education to labour market.

 Young people, according to the United Nations definition, refer for statistical purposes to the age group 15-24.
 However, the age category 15-29 also deserves attention as it is considered the reference in the Year of Youth context.
 For this reason, the current article presents information specifically for young people aged 15-29.
 However, some figures relate to people aged 15 to 34 to cover more extensively the transition from formal education to labour market.

-This article explains how youth unemployment in the European Union (EU) is measured and how youth unemployment rates are affected by the transition of young adults from education to the labour market.
 Two factors are particularly relevant.
-First, there is a steep rise in participation in the labour market between the ages of 15 and 24.
-Second, young people in education are often also employed or unemployed, so there is an overlap between the labour market and education.
+First, the majority of 15-19 year olds are predominantly in formal education and there is a steep rise in participation in the labour market between the ages of 15 and 29.
+Second, young people in formal education are sometimes also employed or unemployed, so there is an overlap between the education and the labour market.

-The article is part of a set of two: while this one focuses on measures of youth unemployment, a second one called ‘Participation of young people in education and the labour market' further develops the interplay between education and labour market participation.
-The latest Eurostat data on youth unemployment can be found here.
+This article has a companion article called ‘Participation of young people in education and the labour market’ which further develops on the interplay between formal education and labour market participation.

 Definition of unemployment and youth unemployment indicators